Intelligent robots can learn to recycle hazardous hardware

-Although robots are still far from matching human dexterity, they are beginning to be used for dismantling discarded electromechanical and electronic appliances for recycling, an activity that can be hazardous for humans.
-But robots are programmed to execute tasks within a limited repetitive range.
-Now the EU-funded IMAGINE project has developed an intelligent system to enable a robot to ‘understand’ how to disassemble a device it has not encountered before.
-Even a small device can have hundreds of screws, which can be laborious to manually take apart, explains project coordinator Justus Piater, head of the Digital Science Center at the University of Innsbruck, Austria.
-“As a result, whenever these expensive recycling procedures arise, in practice recycling just doesn't happen.”
-These items end up disposed of in ways that that pose a risk to health and the environment, he adds.
-The 4-year project raises a robot’s capabilities by improving adaptability, perception and autonomous decision-making by combining machine learning with physics-based simulations of what the robot is likely to encounter with a device.
-“Our biggest breakthrough is the highly integrative aspect of the system where it partially or fully disassembles objects it has never seen before, in a way that could not have been planned or programmed from scratch because the information was just not there,” says Piater.
+Electronic waste is the fastest-growing waste stream in the EU, yet less than 40 % is recycled.
+Dismantling smartphones, computers and other household gadgets is intricate and potentially dangerous work for humans to carry out.
+Many of these devices were built with the assistance of advanced robotics.
+Could these machines also help with their disposal?
+Robots are typically programmed to execute tasks within a limited repetitive range.
+The EU-funded IMAGINE (Robots Understanding Their Actions by Imagining Their Effects) project has developed an intelligent system to enable a robot to ‘understand’ how to disassemble a device version it has not encountered before.
+Even a small device can have hundreds of screws, which can be laborious to manually take apart.
+“As a result, whenever these expensive recycling procedures arise, in practice recycling just doesn’t happen,” explains project coordinator Justus Piater, head of the Digital Science Center at the University of Innsbruck, Austria.
+Instead, it can lead to disposal that is a risk to health and the environment, he adds.
+The 4-year project raises a robot’s capabilities by improving adaptability, perception and autonomy in making decisions by combining machine learning with physics-based simulation of what the robot is likely to encounter with a device.
+“Our biggest breakthrough is the highly integrative aspect of the system to partially or fully disassemble objects it has never seen before, in a way that could not have been planned or programmed from scratch because the information was just not there,” says Piater.

-IMAGINE, robots, recycling, hazardous hardware, environment, machine learning, simulation, hard drives, electronic
+IMAGINE, robots, recycling, hazardous hardware, e-waste, electronic waste, environment, machine learning, simulation, hard drives, electronics